Somatic Therapy and EFT

 What's my why?

-I believe we all have a 'box' - somewhere inside we keep our deepest, darkest things, sometimes locked away, sometimes for a very long time.
+I believe we all have a 'box' - somewhere inside where we keep our deepest, darkest things - where our trauma goes to hide.
+When things happen to us that we cannot process or comprehend, we lock them away, sometimes for a very long time.

-This is why I choose somatics; what happened to you happened to your body, not just your mind, so why would you not also involve your body in your healing?
+This is why I choose somatics; because what happened to you happened to your body, your nervous system, not just your mind, so why would you not also involve them in your healing?

 "if you can feel it, you can heal it."